The Case for Allowing Medical Cannabis Home Cultivation

-Medical cannabis is not covered by insurance, and many people with serious illnesses cannot afford the hundreds of dollars medical cannabis costs each month.
-A 2018 survey by Americans for Safe Access found the average cost per month ranged from $50 to $1,500.[5]
+Medical cannabis is not covered by insurance, and many people with serious illnesses cannot afford the cost.
+A survey by Americans for Safe Access found the average cost per month ranged from $50 to $1,500.[5]
 The survey also found that more than 88.5% of respondents reported their medicine was not affordable and 25% go without treatment because they cannot afford medical cannabis in their states.[6]

 Without home cultivation, patients who cannot afford medical cannabis are forced to needlessly suffer, use more dangerous medications, such as prescription opioids, or go to the streets to obtain cannabis.